 When unity becomes the stated goal, the question that must be asked is, ‘United around what?’
 For many today, the essential doctrines that define “the faith” are often set aside for the sake of perceived or minimalistic unity.

 I find no doctrinal statement on Moore’s website.
 No statement that addresses the Trinity, no statement as to whether justification is by faith alone in Christ alone, no statement as to whether baptism contributes to one’s salvation.
 Yet the very denominations with whom she seeks unity have been divided over those very issues for centuries.
-If she is convinced sinners are justified by faith alone in Christ alone, one would think she’d be calling to repentance those do not hold that conviction and inviting them to unite with her in that that doctrine.
-If she is convinced justification occurs by some other means, you’d think she’d be correcting those she believes are wrong and invited them to unite with her.
+If she is convinced sinners are justified by faith alone in Christ alone, one would think she’d be calling to repentance those do not hold that conviction and inviting them to unite with her in that doctrine.
+If she is convinced justification occurs by some other means, you’d think she’d be correcting those she believes are wrong and invite them to unite with her.
 Yet what I’ve read and others have noted, there is diminishment on Moore’s part of essential truth pertaining to salvation.
 Here’s a very good review that addresses this: https://thekingsdale.wordpress.com/2013/09/03/beth-moore-false-teacher/

 As a shepherd of the Pueblo West Baptist flock I’ve concluded Beth Moore should not teach in our church.
 The other men who provide spiritual oversight for the church have agreed.
 We as a church remain united with those who, over the centuries, are convinced Scripture alone is fully adequate to bring us to saving faith in Jesus Christ and equip every believer for a life that honors our Lord.
 Speaking the truth in love, we believe it our duty to warn others when the sufficiency of Scripture is undermined and the Gospel of Jesus Christ diminished.